An annotation by Harrison Meyer, Staff Editor

 Nonetheless, the Vioxx case does not necessarily compel a conclusion that more punishing liability regimes with more powerful collective redress rules would have saved consumers from exposure to Vioxx via deterrence.
 Instead, it is likely the case that certain risks are extremely difficult or prohibitively costly to detect, and that Vioxx’s risks were of this kind.
 Because the benefits of medical products may outweigh the harms of these difficult-to-detect risks, even when viewed retrospectively, policymakers and consumers may prefer a system that does not make manufacturers attempt to ascertain every risk before selling a product.
 It is impossible to certainly identify every risk to each potential user, and any testing plan seeking that result would be financially ruinous and time consuming, preventing good and bad products alike from succeeding.

 Second, even if the inability to seek collective redress were the right problem, the agreement is not written to significantly expand collective redress procedures.
 Requiring semi-public enforcement adds a layer of bureaucracy that may frustrate individual recovery.
 For example, an unrepresentative qualified entity with the sole power to file class actions may block a consumer with an individual claim from recovering.
 Compounding this problem, qualified entities would be restricted by an arbitrary twelve-month lookback period in judging their ability to advocate for consumers.
-Moreover, even where qualified entities meet the agreement’s requirements, they would still be disincentivized from bringing uncertain claims on behalf of consumers by the loser-pays rule.
+Moreover, even where qualified entities meet the agreement’s requirements, they would still be disincentivized from bringing uncertain claims on behalf of consumers by the loser pays rule.

 Consumers in the United States and European Union enjoy nominally similar substantive claims when seeking to recover against medical product manufacturers.
-However, the comparative ease of filing claims collectively via class actions in the United States facilitates consumer recovery and, in the case of Vioxx, may have allowed U.S. consumers to recover billions of dollars from the drug’s manufacturer where E.U. consumers recovered nothing.
-The 2020 agreement reached by E.U. negotiators likely fails to further the ability of consumers to recover in mass harm cases by reaffirming a commitment to the larger obstacle of the loser-pays rule and restricting filing rights to qualified entities.
-The agreement would be more successful in advancing consumer rights if it expanded filing rights to individuals and limited the loser-pays rule.
+However, the comparative ease of filing claims collectively via class actions in the United States facilitates consumer recovery and in the case of Vioxx, may have allowed U.S. consumers to recover billions of dollars from the drug’s manufacturer where E.U. consumers recovered nothing.
+The 2020 agreement reached by E.U. negotiators likely fails to further the ability of consumers to recover in mass harm cases by reaffirming a commitment to the larger obstacle of the loser pays rule and restricting filing rights to qualified entities.
+The agreement would be more successful in advancing consumer rights if it expanded filing rights to individuals and limited the loser pays rule.

 The regulatory approval processes for marketing drugs and medical devices is not the subject of this annotation, although some discussion of regulatory approval may be necessary to understand how the interconnected tools of regulation and legal liability facilitate consumer recovery and safety.
 See generally Susan Bartlett Foote, Product Liability and Medical Device Regulation: Proposal for Reform, in National Academy of Sciences, New Medical Devices: Invention, Development, and Use 73 (Karen B. Ekelman ed., 1988) (appraising the strengths and weaknesses of conducting public policy via the simultaneous use of tort liability and regulation).
 For a comparison of European and U.S. approval processes for new drugs and devices, see generally Gail A. Van Norman, Drugs and Devices: Comparison of European and U.S. Approval Processes, 1 J. Am.
 Coll.
-Cardiology: Basic to Translational Science 399 (2016).
+Cardiology: Basic to Translational Sci.
+399 (2016).
 An additional issue left unexamined is how consumers pay for liability regimes in the form of higher market prices of medical products.

 “Liability regime” here refers to the rules of a jurisdiction for civil recovery (including various substantive claims and procedural rules) as understood and applied by legal actors who have a voice in the daily making of these liability regimes, often distinct from the blackletter rules promulgated by lawmakers.
-For a similar approach in a discussion of comparative tort law, see Marta Infantino & Eleni Zervogianni, The European Ways to Causation, in The Common Core of European Private Law, Causation in European Tort Law 85, 85 (Marta Infantino & Eleni Zervogianni eds., 2017).
+For a similar approach in a discussion of comparative tort law see Marta Infantino & Eleni Zervogianni, The European Ways to Causation, in The Common Core of European Private Law, Causation in European Tort Law 85, 85 (Marta Infantino & Eleni Zervogianni eds., 2017).
 Additionally, “manufacturer” here refers to any person or organization that places medical products on the market under its own name, except where expressly distinguished from other actors in a product’s manufacturing and marketing process.
 To clarify a common misconception, manufacturers’ liability is distinct from physicians’ liability.

-Han W. Choi & Jae Hong Lee, Pharmaceutical Product Liability, in Principles and Practice of Pharmaceutical Medicine 688 (Lionel D. Edwards et al. eds., 2011) (discussing several landmark cases to illustrate principles of product liability law, specific claims, types of defects, defenses, international issues, and the operation of these issues).
+See generally Han W. Choi & Jae Hong Lee, Pharmaceutical Product Liability, in Principles and Practice of Pharmaceutical Medicine 688 (Lionel D. Edwards et al. eds., 2011) (discussing several landmark cases to illustrate principles of product liability law, specific claims, types of defects, defenses, international issues, and the operation of these issues).

 Edward F. Sherman, Consumer Class Actions: Who Are the Real Winners?, 56 Me.
 L. Rev. 223, 236 (2004).